London Police: Car Crashes Into Police Station, No Injuries

 The court sought the law ministry’s response after going through a statement by the World Health Organisation, which has declared virginity testing as unscientific, medically unnecessary and unreliable.

-London police say a car has crashed into a police station in north London, but no injuries have been reported.
+London (AP) London police say a car has crashed into a police station in north London, but no injuries have been reported.
+According to the Metropolitan Police, Edmonton Police Station has been evacuated after the vehicle struck the building shortly before 7 pm.
+The London Ambulance Service and fire brigade are at the scene..

 - FOLLOW US ON: